 Google have just announced that to continue participating in Google Ad Grants you’ll need to make sure that your organisation is enrolled in the Google for Nonprofits program and that your Nonprofits account is linked with your Google Grant account.
 It’s vital to take action on this now since the process can take up to 20 days and the deadline is March 31, 2017.

-Some simple steps on how to do this:
+Some simple steps on how to do this are outline below.

 Unsure whether you’re enrolled in the Google for Nonprofits program?